 Kosmos operates subsea infrastructure, which ties into non-operated production platforms, as in the U.S. Gulf of Mexico, or we are a non-operating partner in production assets, as in Equatorial Guinea and Ghana.
-This scope of operation informs our approach to emissions calculation and reporting.
+This means that we operate subsea production infrastructure, rather than production platforms, which drives our approach to emissions calculation and reporting.